kairavb/dsaplatform/README.md

 after cloning, add your own questions (optional)

 question images in /static
-answers in /answers and sql data table
+answers in /answers and question data in data.txt

 then in root dir run
 ```python app.py```